 #15.
 Develop more sophisticated tactics for user relevance.

 An active business has huge amounts of data related to what its users want to know.
-It’s just a matter of taking the questions that customers have and using that information to build your content.
+It’s just a matter of taking the customers’ questions and using that information to build your content.

 Integrate your content creation process with user requests.
 Work closely with your customer service team.
-Develop a list of top questions that are asked of your representatives, related to both sales and support.
+Develop a list of top questions that are asked of your representatives related to both sales and support.
 Address any common questions and concerns on your blog or elsewhere on your site.
-Atlantic.Net has many member resources including an FAQ page.

 #16.
 Create mini-webs.